afzalsulman/cf-simple-mvc/README.md

 # cf-simple-mvc
-Build application on MVC pattern ColdFusion, Lucee.
+Build application on MVC using ColdFusion, Lucee.